How Long Should I Wait To Apply For SSDI Benefits?

 The information provided here is not advocating that you file a Social Security claim if you are truly capable of working full-time.

-If you believe that you can do some sort of work on a full-time basis, your medical records are going to reflect that and you will ultimately be found not disabled, no matter how many appeals you file.
+If you believe that you can do some sort of work on a full-time basis, your medical records are going to reflect that, and you will ultimately be found not disabled, no matter how many appeals you file.

+The Social Security disability application and appeals process is extremely lengthy and stressful.
+Why face financial ruin waiting on Social Security to process an appeal if you can still work?
 Even if you eventually win, the amount of disability benefits you receive will likely not replace all of the income you could make by working.

+I realize that one of the hardest things for a formerly strong and independent working person to admit is that you need help.
+But realize that you are not alone and you have nothing to be ashamed of.
 If you are unable to work due to your disability, disability benefits are available to you under the law, and you have earned the right to pursue them and attain them.
+You have worked your entire life to pay for these benefits in case you ever needed to use them.

 You can apply online for Social Security Disability benefits (ssa.gov) or at your local Social Security Office.
+Remember, pursuing these benefits is your right, and getting the right support can make all the difference.

 Will I Qualify for SSDI Benefits?